Skip to main content

 Are GPS jammers legal?

-GPS jamming is illegal in many countries, such as the U.S., Canada, and also in the UK.
-In the U.S., the federal Communications Act of 1934 outlawed the marketing, sale or use of GPS jammers.
-In Canada, the Radiocommunication Act also prohibits importing, manufacturing, distribution, selling, possessing and using GPS jamming devices.
+GPS jamming is illegal in many countries, including the U.S., Canada and the U.K. In the U.S., the federal Communications Act of 1934 outlawed the marketing, sale or use of GPS jammers.

-Harsh penalties exist for using jammers, for example:
+Harsh penalties exist for using jammers.
+For example:

 • Fines of up to $100,000 or more in the U.S.